MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ---------------------|----------|--------
 `sink_id`            | [`text`] | The ID of the sink.
 `topic`              | [`text`] | The name of the Kafka topic into which the sink is writing.
-`consistency_topic`  | [`text`] | The name of the Kafka topic into which the sink is writing consistency information.
-This is `NULL` when the sink does not write consistency information.
+`progress_topic`     | [`text`] | The name of the Kafka topic where the sink will track its progress information and other metadata.
+The contents of this topic are unspecified.
+If no progress topic name was specified for the given connection, Materialize will use a default based on the environment name and Kafka connection ID.

 ### `mz_list_types`